storyforj/odo-unity-webgl-template/README.md

 4. Add an Empty Object into the BootScene
 5. Name the Empty Object "BootSceneLoader"
 6. Use "Add a Component" on the BootSceneLoader to add the "BootSceneLoader.cs" script
+7. Make sure to edit BootSceneLoader.cs and specify which scene you'd like it to start once the player is ready

 That should be it.
 Follow the examples in BootSceneLoader.cs and the index.html file to use everything available from the [odo-js-sdk](https://github.com/storyforj/odo-js-sdk).